NO PURCHASE OR ENTRY FEE REQUIRED TO PARTICIPATE.

 By submitting an Application, an Eligible Practice, its Applicant, directors, officers and employees agree to these full terms and conditions that will govern all aspects of your relationship with the Program, the Microsite and CooperVision, Administrator, Program Entities and agents.
 These terms and conditions cannot be modified or superseded except by CooperVision, in its sole discretion, as posted on the Microsite.

-To apply online via a written application, authorized Applicants should go to www.EyeCareBestPractices.com (the “Microsite”) and follow instructions to (a) complete the registration form providing all information requested, including the full name and email address of the Applicant submitting the Application, the name of the practice, year established, complete address of the Eligible Practice, including city, State, and zip code, phone number, practice type, year established, lead doctor name and e-mail address, total number of doctors in practice, services offered, average annual revenue (range), website address, and applicable social media handles (collectively, the “Practice Information”); and (b) submit an essay of no more than 500 words in English that best represents why you feel you have a best practice (each, a “Written Application”); and (c) agree to these terms and conditions.
+To apply online via a written application, authorized Applicants should go to www.EyeCareBestPractices.com (the “Microsite”) and follow instructions to (a) complete the registration form providing all information requested, including the full name and email address of the Applicant submitting the Application, the name of the practice, year established, complete address of the Eligible Practice, including city, State, and zip code, phone number, practice type, year established, lead doctor name and e-mail address, total number of doctors in practice, services offered, average annual revenue (range), website address, and applicable social media handles (collectively, the “Practice Information”); and (b) submit written responses no more than 500 words in English that best represents why you feel you have a best practice (each, a “Written Application”) for each section of the application; and (c) agree to these terms and conditions.

 CooperVision reserves the right in its sole discretion to accept or reject Applications that do not comply with these terms and conditions, including the Application format and length limitations.
 Each potential Best Practice may be required to submit to a confidential background check to confirm eligibility and help ensure that the use of any such Applicant and/or Eligible Practice in advertising or publicity for the Program will not bring CooperVision into public disrepute, contempt, scandal or ridicule or reflect unfavorably on the Program as determined by CooperVision in its sole discretion.
 CooperVision reserves the right to disqualify a potential Best Practice on the basis of the findings resulting from such background check.